JayValerio/OsTicket-Prereqs/README.md

 <p>
 <h4>To set up Remote Desktop Protocol (RDP) on a Mac, follow these steps:</h4>

-Download Microsoft Remote Desktop – Get it from the Mac App Store.
+Download Microsoft Remote Desktop – Get it from the App Store.

-Set Up the Connection on Mac – Open Microsoft Remote Desktop, click Add PC, enter the PC’s IP address, and save.
+Set Up the Connection on Mac – Open Microsoft Remote Desktop, click Add PC, enter the VM’s public IP address, and save.

-Connect – Select the PC in the app, enter Windows login credentials, and start the session.
+Connect – Select the VM in the app, enter login credentials, and start the session.

 <h4>For Windows:</h4>